SEP 2025 Cover image

 • SEP 2025 priority – 1, 2, 3 & 4

 • How will success be measured?
 Independent research to evaluate the impact of the campaign with residents.
-This will look at a range of measures such as awareness, message penetration, relevance, persuasiveness, engagement and claimed behaviour change; Digital channel metrics including website visits and social media reach and engagements (e.g., shares, retweets, video views and comments).
+Digital channel metrics including website visits and social media reach and engagements (e.g., shares, retweets, video views and comments).

 • Partner responsibilities – All partners: Use campaign toolkits to share messages with residents and staff through own channels; Share posts/tweets from SEP social media channels.